Craigharrison79/MS3-Recipes/README.md

 ## Forking the Project

-When you finish log into Github, navigate to the repository page, and select MS2-Quiz-Game.
-Top right of the page click on the fork button.
+When you finish logging into Github, navigate to the repository page, and select MS3-MPT-Recipes.
+At top right of the page click on the fork button.

 More information on fork repository:
 [Github Information](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)